 Today, you can shop her clothing in some of the best specialty boutiques across the country or at her Miami Circle showroom.

-Favorite Toast: Cinnamon swirl with butter
+Favorite Toast: Whole wheat with butter and honey

 Favorite Toast: Cat toast